Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Introduction

-The RACs are modeled as a spatial process.
-Its intensity function is estimated in order to calculate the probability of observing RACs in different locations.
-This is done by using the Israeli Police Division of Identification and Forensic Science database of RACs, which includes 13,500 RACs from 386 lab shoeprints (Yekutieli et al., 2016).
-Estimation of intensity functions arises naturally in the framework of spatial statistics (Cressie, 1993), but there are several complications in the analysis of shoe impressions.
-First, spatial statistics typically deals with a single process that has many events, while in our case, there are many independent processes (shoe impressions), but each has only a small number of events (RACs); about 34 per shoe on average.
+Similar to Spencer and Murray (2019), here the RACs are modeled as a spatial process, and the intensity function is estimated in order to calculate the probability of observing RACs in different locations.
+We first study a random effects continuous model for the rate function, and then compare it to a simpler step-wise constant model that is less sensitive to measurement errors.
+This is done by using the Israeli Police Division of Identification and Forensic Science database of RACs, which includes 13,000 RACs from 386 lab shoeprints (Wiesner et al., 2019).

+Estimation of intensity functions arises naturally in the framework of spatial statistics (Cressie, 1993), but there are several complications in the current analysis of shoe impressions.
+First, spatial statistics typically deals with a single process that has many events, while in our case, there are many independent processes (shoe impressions), and each has only a small number of events (RACs); about 34 per shoe on average.
 A second complication is the variability of shoes: they differ in their types and sizes.
 Moreover, different shoes have different contact surfaces i.e, the part of the sole that actually touches the floor or ground (see Figure~\ref{fig:mark_RAC}, which presents an example of lab prints.
 The area in orange is the contact surface).
 This fact limits the area in which RACs appear, thus affecting the probability of observing them.
 On top of these difficulties, some shoes are scarred by many RACs while others have relatively few, apparently due to the level of wear and tear.
 This article models and estimates the intensity function while taking into account the challenges noted above.